vedsingh-fullstack/image-downloader/README.md

 # Image Downloader

 This project is a simple rake task to download images from a file containing a list of URLs.
-The task uses the ImageDownloader service to download the images, and it saves the images in a folder named images in the root directory of the project.
+The task uses the ImageDownloader service to download the images, and it saves the images in a folder passed with rake task in the root directory of the project.

 ## Installation